Bridges not walls

 Acrylic, wax candles, lighters, fabric, table, metal spoon, adhesive

 This piece is a performance/sculpture in which a structure holding multiple small candles follows the shape of the US/Mexico border.
 It was initially performed on The Square in Denton, TX on November 29, 2020 at 7pm.
 The intention was to allow viewers to participate by lighting and melting the candles that represent the border wall.
 Unfortunately, the strong winds that evening did not permit the lighting of a single candle and continuously blew over not only the elements of the art piece, but also lighting and recording equipment.
 A second performance was conducted in my home on December 1, 2020.
-The resulting video is available here:

 The border wall between the United States and Mexico stands against everything on which this nation was founded.
 By building such walls, we are sending the message that we no longer accept “your tired, your poor, your huddled masses yearning to breathe free.”
 The wall needs to be eliminated.
 Borders need to be opened.
 This country needs to go back to what it once was: a place for all.